CollectorOfJack/collectorofjack_astro/src/content/post/2023/2023-11-18-Jack-Daniels-McLaren.md

 ## How Much Is Jack Daniel's / McLaren Racing Formula 1 Worth?
 If you can find it in one of the states that it is sold, definitely don't pay more than retail.
 If you're shopping elsewhere be prepared to pay a little more.
+Update 3/2025: The value on these is going up, likely $75-100 right now

 ### Collector Of Jack's Value Assessment

+The 2023 bottle isn't on the shelf anymore, if you find one pick it up!